Stocks Up as Bond Yields Move Higher

 "It's likely we'll see some of that churning in a directionless market while the specifics of the [tax] legislation are debated," said Mike Allison, an Eaton Vance portfolio manager.

-Shares of material companies rose 0.6% in the S&P 500, as several chemical firms notched gains of more than 1%.
-Eastman Chemical was one of the leaders, up 2.7%.
+Shares of material companies rose 0.5% in the S&P 500, as several chemicals companies and mining firms notched gains of more than 1%.
+Eastman Chemical was one of the leaders, up 2.8%.

-Health-care stocks rose 0.3%, with drug company AbbVie rising roughly 6% after it resolved an intellectual-property lawsuit with Amgen regarding AbbVie's arthritis drug Humira.
-Amgen rose 0.8%.
+Health-care stocks rose 0.4%, with drug company AbbVie rising 5.7% after it resolved an intellectual-property lawsuit with Amgen regarding AbbVie's arthritis drug Humira.
+Amgen rose 0.3%.

-Tech and financial shares gave back some of the gains that had helped lift indexes higher Wednesday, ending a four-session losing streak for the Dow industrials.
-Shares of smaller companies slipped, after they had rallied a day earlier following the release of the tax proposal.
+Shares of tech companies and financial firms were little changed Thursday after they helped lift indexes higher a day earlier, ending a four-session losing streak for the Dow industrials.
+The Russell 2000 index of small-capitalization stocks was recently up 0.2%, after it rallied following the release of the tax proposal Wednesday.

-While the plan unveiled Wednesday is expected to benefit smaller companies that tend to generate more revenue domestically, some analysts expressed skepticism that Republicans would be able to push the plan through unaltered, especially after the GOP faltered in its latest attempt to repeal the Affordable Care Act.
+While the plan is expected to benefit smaller companies that tend to generate more revenue domestically, some investors and analysts expressed concerns about legislative challenges ahead, especially after the GOP faltered in its latest attempt to repeal the Affordable Care Act.

-"We need to wait and see how much of this will be implemented and what kind of reaction the Fed will have," said Luca Paolini, chief strategist at Pictet Asset Management.
+"There was a pretty low bar in terms of the market's expectations" around the tax overhaul, said Doug Gordon, a senior portfolio manager with Russell Investments.
+"We still have a long way to go hashing out what potential tax policy would look like."

 Republicans are proposing to sharply reduce tax rates on business and many individuals, prompting investors to sell bonds partly on expectations that the cut would boost growth and accelerate the Federal Reserve's plans to lift interest rates.